variousauthors/dj.maze/NEXTSTEPS.md

     so there isn't a clear path.
-I want random, but then adjusted to make more sense (cause right now it is basically impossible) [ ] This could depend on how well the player is doing
+I want random, but then adjusted to make more sense (cause right now it is basically impossible) [ ] This could depend on how well the player is doing [x] encouraging messages
+[ ] local multiplayer
+[ ] the dudes should leave a coloured echo trail behind them [ ] revert the stripe bar to the old overall score mode

 [x] Adjust the frequencies for the initial map.
 Try to make
     fewer open tiles along the center lines